Goldman Sachs CEO Is Not A Bitcoin Fan, But Won’t Declare Cryptocurrency Dead

 Blankfein noted that he’s not like other bitcoin skeptics like billionaire Warren Buffett, who predicts cryptocurrencies will certainly “come to a bad ending,” as the Inquisitr previously reported.

-Lloyd Blankfein: It’s Arrogant to Dismiss Bitcoin
+Lloyd Blankfein: It’s Arrogant To Dismiss Bitcoin

 “I’m not in this school of saying that…because it’s unfamiliar, this can’t happen,” Blankfein said.
 “That’s too arrogant.”